rnayabed/vegadude/README.md

 # vegadude

-vegadude is a utility application uploading programs on CDAC's VEGA Microprocessors.
+vegadude is a utility application to upload programs on CDAC's VEGA Microprocessors.

 It is heavily under development and currently only uploading via Serial + XMODEM+CRC-16 has been implemented.

 ## Clone